alexdao04/cse40_alvdao_spring25/cse40_notes/4-8-25 notes.md

 Classification: Output one of a set of discrete labels
 Regression: output a real number
 Clustering: outputs groups of similar data points

+Inputs #1:
+Feature Vectors
+A vector (represented as array) of features describing each example.

+Notation:
+1) x is an item/feature vector -> vector; x_i is the ith feature.
+2) x_i is an item/feature vector -> x_ij is the jth feature of the ith input vector.

+Input Data #2: Labels
+A label is the correct classification (desired output) associated with a particular input feature vector

+ML Output: Hypothesis
+A tentative explanation for a observation, phenomenon, or scientific problem we can test and investigate.

+Mathematical function we learn from data is our hypothesis (simplifying things a bit)

+Optimization formula (supervised ML)